-Exclusive: US Christian right pours more than $50m into Africa
+Exclusive: US Christian Right pours more than $50m into Africa

-Conservative groups increase their spending and activity in what critics call an ‘opportunistic use of Africans’ for US-style ‘culture wars’.
+Conservative groups increase their spending and activity in what critics call an ‘opportunistic use of Africans’ for US-style ‘culture wars’

 Some of these groups appear to be spending increasing amounts of money in Africa.
 “Their imperialist DNA simply hunts for bigger spheres of influence,” said Sylvia Tamale, a prominent Ugandan law professor and gay rights defender, in reaction to openDemocracy’s findings.

 None of the US groups reveals the identities of their funders or details of how exactly they spend their money overseas.
-Globally, openDemocracy found that a larger group of 28 US organisations had spent at least $280 million around the world to influence laws, policies and public opinion against sexual and reproductive rights.
+Globally, openDemocracy found that a larger group of 28 US organisations had spent at least $280m around the world to influence laws, policies and public opinion against sexual and reproductive rights.

-“Creating mass hysteria around homosexuality” is a notable component of the work of US Christian right groups in Africa, says Jessica Horn, an Afro-feminist who has studied Christian fundamentalism on the continent for more than a decade.
+“Creating mass hysteria around homosexuality” is a notable component of the work of US Christian Right groups in Africa, says Jessica Horn, an Afro-feminist who has studied Christian fundamentalism on the continent for more than a decade.
 Their agenda, she says, includes opposing reproductive rights and “controlling women’s bodies”.

 ‘Exporting hate to Africa’